22 Sep Granola with CBD Honey by Joline Rivera of Kitchen Toke

 When you consider that the pandemic is far from over and the flu season will arrive as it always does, being healthy is our only currency.
 I think we’ve all been a witness that nothing matters as much as our health.
 No one really wants to visit a doctor or hospital, so I’m talking to people about looking at cannabis as food, and food as medicine.
 This, in part, means building and keeping your immune system strong.
 If you have your health, you have everything.
 That’s what Kitchen Toke is all about.

-What is the one good thing you can say about
+What is the one good thing you can say about all this?

 I think we have all seen first hand how important our essential workers are, and I hope people really think twice about their health and how important it is.
 I think we push ourselves too much, and then all of the sudden we’re sick and we’ll do anything to feel better.
 I hope people will look harder at functional foods, like our Kitchen Toke Honey, and consider turning to food as medicine instead of the doctor.
 The pandemic has shown a spotlight on our unhealthy lifestyles.
 We have to take control of our own health.
 If we don’t, no one else will.